bodgergely/bodgergely.github.io/_posts/2018-07-19-buggy-syscall.markdown

 ---
 layout: post
-title:  "How to exploit the lack of __user in the Linux kernel"
+title:  "How to exploit the lack of __user space check in the Linux kernel"
 date:   2018-07-19 02:36:41 +0100
 categories: jekyll update
 ---